 It’s also important to note that many early fairy tales (think Hans Christian Andersen stories) were actually very dark.
-Cinderella’s stepsisters, for example, cut off parts of their feet to try and fit the glass slipper.
+Cinderella’s stepsisters, for example, cut off parts of their feet to try and fit the famous glass slipper.

 In 1942, Little Golden Books hit the market, and they’re still being published today, albeit in a format closer to that of novelty items or gift books for special occasions.

-These books were sold cheaply and all had a shiny gold spine, helping them stand out in bookstores, libraries, and classrooms.
+These books were sold cheaply and they all had a shiny gold spine, helping them stand out in bookstores, libraries, and classrooms.

 An Update to the Formula